- Academic Programs

 - Student must show financial need (to be determined by the Financial Aid Office)

 - Student must have a minimum GPA of 2.5.

-Applications and Financial Aid Release forms are available in the Department of Social Work located at Lyle House.
+Applications and Financial Aid Release forms are available in the Department of Social Work located at Lyle House and for download here.
 For the application deadline each spring (generally it is March 15), contact Dr. Heather Dye, the BSW Program Director, at DyeHL1@etsu.edu.

 Applications include a short essay that addresses the following topics:

 - Human service experience to date and what you learned from those experiences.